 Back That Thang Up: Understanding Batty-Werk as “Face-Work”

 Twerking emerges from Southern rap rather than the commercialized East and West coast genres.
-However, twerking occurs alongside a number of dances from within the African Diaspora historically.
+However, twerking occurs alongside several dances from within the African Diaspora historically.
 Black girls who twerk on YouTube do so for their own agency as part of a larger experience of adolescent socialization.
 Miley Cyrus and YouTube changed the context.
 YouTube is a type of networked public that enables people once segregated by the digital divide to participate.
 Cellphones make broadcasting easier, but also expose a person to context collapse.
 Gaunt’s analysis of over 186 twerk videos reveals that the patterns of audience and context segregation present in legacy media exist online as well.
-Ultimately, White people gain more financial benefit from the use of YouTube.
+Ultimately, White people gain more financial benefits from the use of YouTube.

 The Mainstreaming Effect of Miley Cyrus on YouTube